 Keenan, is there anything people should know about you as you continue to share your work with the community?
 “I have autism.
 I was diagnosed when I was nine.
 That’s one thing where some people may be a little iffy on me.
 Sometimes, I have a hard time telling people this because I don’t want people misjudging me.
 At the same time, I feel like I should let people know because when I wrote my first book, I went to an autism banquet and many people were excited that I wrote a book, mostly parents with autistic children.
 I honestly haven’t seen a lot of autistic people, or have a different special needs, do this kind of writing.”

 Well, thank you for being so open, Keenan!
 I’m glad you’re not letting anything stand between you and your dreams.
-Why do you love writing so much and what would you say to someone who may want to start writing and self-publishing themselves?
+Why do you love writing so much, and what would you say to someone who may want to start writing and self-publishing themselves?
 “I like writing because (through writing) I get to be the hero and I can become whatever I want.
 I could become a professional chef, dancer, a singer, etc. Sometimes I think it’s kind of tough being in “the real world,” but I try to keep the balance between the two (reality and fantasy).
-If someone wants to be a writer, I would recommend going slow and easy.
-And find someone who truly supports you 100% to give you positive encouragement and honest feedback.
-I had that for four years.
-But if you are a good writer, don’t stop!”
+If someone wants to be a writer, I would recommend going slow and easy and find someone who truly supports you 100% to give you positive encouragement and honest feedback.
+I had that for four years, but if you are a good writer, don’t stop!”

 You can stay caught up on everything going on around here at AAT by checking out our “Stay Connected” page!
 Make sure you never miss a feature!

-See you under the sea, Elko!
+See you around, Elko!